Are German Shepherds good with kids, babies, children, families and household pets like other dogs and cats?

 - specific considerations for a scenario where you introduce a GSD to children/kids/babies, a family or other pets, such as dogs and cats.

-Ultimately the choice to bring a pet into your family is your judgement.
+Ultimately the choice to bring a pet into your family is your judgement though, so make considerations specific to your situation.

 German Shepherd Temperament – Are German Shepherds Nice and Safe?